netplexflix/TV-Show-Recommendations-for-Plex/README.md

 - **use_TMDB_keywords:** `true` uses TMDB (plot)keywords for matching (Recommended).

 ### Weights
-Here you can change the 'weight' or 'importance' some parameters have.</br>
-Make sure the sum of the weights adds up to 1.</br>
+- Here you can change the 'weight' or 'importance' some parameters have.
+Make sure the sum of the weights adds up to 1.

-Plex User Ratings, if you use them, automatically apply soft multipliers to scores.
+> [!NOTE]
+> If you use **User Ratings**, these will be used as multipliers to scale the impact.</br>
+>
+> **Example:** </br>
+> If you watch a lot of Show with Actor X, the algorithm will assume you enjoy watching them and will score 'Actor X' highly.</br>
+> However it is theoretically possible that you rated all of their shows really poorly (e.g; 1 star)</br>
+> meaning that even though you watched a lot of shows with Actor X, you don't like them.</br>
+> The algorithm will take this into account and will make sure that in this example, Shows with Actor X will have a much lower similarity score.</br>
+> The opposite is also true; If you watched only 2 shows with Actor Y but you rated both really high, then their shows will have a higher similarity score.</br>
+> Shows without UserRating are not affected.

 ---